5 Prominent Works Of Old West Artist Charles Schreyvogel

 Attack on the Herd

 Attack on the Herd (Close Call) is fairly distinct when it comes to Schreyvogel’s work.
 This painting depicts the white protagonist as a cowboy rather than his typical cavalryman.
 In other ways, the image falls in line with other Schreyvogel works, as it isolates two individuals in a life-or-death battle.
-The cowboy has been separated from the herd by indigenous Americans, and images of stampeding cattle can be seen in the background.
+The cowboy has been separated from the herd by indigenous Americans, and images of stamping cattle can be seen in the background.